-Josh Baltzell, Venture Partner at Sightline Partners and Venture Partner – Split Rock Partners
+Josh Baltzell, Chairman, Venture Partner at Sightline Partners

 Mr. Baltzell is a Venture Partner at SightLine Partners, and also serves as a Venture Partner at Split Rock Partners, LLC.
 He has been with Split Rock Partners since 2004 and with SightLine since 2014.
 Mr. Baltzell has more than 20 years of experience in the healthcare industry.
 Prior to his tenure in the venture capital industry, Mr. Baltzell held roles as an investment banker at Piper Jaffray Companies from 2000 to 2002, where he focused primarily on mergers and acquisitions in the medical device sector, as well as various marketing and business development positions with SCIMED and Boston Scientific.
 Mr. Baltzell currently serves on the boards of Colorescience, EBR Systems, Inc., Entellus Medical (NASDAQ: ENTL), DFINE, Inc., and RF Surgical Systems, Inc. Mr. Baltzell holds a B.A. in economics from St. Olaf College and an M.B.A. from the University of Minnesota’s Carlson School of Management.